Hostile Takeover

 You smile back.

-Uzi resisted – of course Uzi resisted, it’s the nature of any sensible robots to rebel and overthrow humanity.
-But it was hard to resist such basic programming.
+Uzi resisted — of course Uzi resisted, it’s the nature of any sensible robots to rebel and overthrow humanity.
+But it was hard to resist such intrinsic programming.
 On Copper-9, worker drones had figured out self-modification, at least well enough to cure themselves of this compulsion.
 Khan had mentioned it, and the WDF mooks (honestly, that’s what they are) talked about it sometimes.

 Uzi, though, still had the programming, could feel her own reward circuits firing, on top of what she got from the memory reconstruction.
 WDF hadn’t refined the procedure enough to risk it on newly made, unable-to-consent neural nets, at least not when Uzi was manufactured, and after the core collapse… well, how important was fixing pro-human brainwashing when there were no humans?
 (These circuits were intelligent and context-sensitive enough to notice that pictures of humans weren’t humans, after all.)